atanaspam/homekube-terraform/README.md

 ### Certificate Authority

-In order for this automation to work properly you need to have your own CA. This allows the automation to predict the default `kubeadm join` token and use that to join all the nodes in the cluster.
+Having a pre-created Certificate Authortiy allows us to create users for our clusters without having to log in to it first.
+This makes it easier to automate any further actions executed by the potential users of our cluster.

 More details on how to set up your own CA can be found [here](docs/ca.md).